aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/200-lab-02-resources.md

 You can use AWS CLI to query AWS Systems Manager Parameter Store

-Bellow is an example, how to get the latest Amazon Linux 2 AMI ID in London Region.
+Below is an example, how to get the latest Amazon Linux 2 AMI ID in London Region.

 ```bash
   aws ssm get-parameters \